boudlo-forge/boudlo.github.io/_posts/2022-01-29-compliance-officer-nft-need-to-know.md

 ---
 layout: post
-title:  "What do I need to know about Cryptocurrency and NFTs as a compliance officer?"
+title:  "What do I need to know about Cryptocurrency and NFTs as a Compliance Officer?"
 author: Jim Rouse
 tags: emerging cryptocurrency compliance
 ---